BabzT/babzshop/README.md

 # My Shop :boom:

 This is a fully responsive and functional e-Commerce webApp built with Vuejs.:smiling_face_with_three_hearts:

-The webApp is live [Here](https://babzshop.netlify.app/) Star :star: the Repo if you like what you see:blush:.
+The webApp is live [Here](https://babzshop.netlify.app/).

+Star :star: the Repo if you like what you see.:blush:

 ## Features :star: